-Volumes one through nine of the Writing Lessons from the Front series have dealt with the technical and craft aspects of writing.
+Volumes one through ten of the Writing Lessons from the Front series have dealt with the technical and craft aspects of writing.
 In this supplemental volume, veteran writer Angela Hunt shares what's she's learned as a Christian writer--about the process, the plans, the critics, the risks, and the ...More info →

 A complete writer's workshop in a book . . .
 The first ten Writing Lessons from the Front are compiled into this volume.
 Lessons cover plot structure, characterization, point of view, evoking emotion, self-editing, creating and maintaining tension, writing historical fiction, plans and processes to...More info →

 Have you ever started to read a novel, put it down, and simply never picked it up again?
 Don't let that happen to your novel!
 In this short lesson, part of the Writing Lessons from the Front series, veteran novelist Angela Hunt explains why the first pages of a novel are crucial to finding, hooking, and compelling readers to keep reading.
 From creating an unforgettable first line to creating a protagonist with whom your reader can bond, writers will find insights and reminders to help their work be the best it can possibly be.More info →

 The Plot Skeleton: a practical, bare boned approach that works for children’s books, short stories, novels, screenplays, and storytellers (Writing Lessons from the Front) (Volume 1)

 If you were sitting in a room with twenty other people, at first glance you might think they are quite different.
 After all, people come in all shapes, sizes, and colors.
 But if you were to put on x-ray glasses and look at those same people's skeletons, unless one of them had an abnormality, they wo...More info →